Indicator Functions: Distilling the Information from Gaussian Random Fields: Testing the result

 We determine the information on the amplitude in two ways.
-In the regime for which Equation~\ref{eq:xiIdistrib} holds (i.e., where Equation~\ref{eq:sminfoeq} is valid), $\mathcal{P}(\hat{\xi}_I)$ is Gaussian, and so we can get a well-behaved $\mathcal{P}(\hat{\xi}_I)$ by empirically measuring the mean and variance of $\hat{\xi}_I(r)$.
-The values calculated assuming a Gaussian $\mathcal{P}(\hat{\xi}_I)$ appear as purple points in Fig.~\ref{fig:infotest}.\footnote{We also correct for the fact that the Gaussian is truncated at $\hat{\xi}_I = -1$.
-This correction is typically minimal, due to the limits explained in the next sentence.} We limit the use of this method to $\delta$-values for which (a) less than ten percent of the normal distribution would fall below $-1$, and (b) the expected number of cells $N_1$ is greater than 10 (pursuant to Equation~\ref{eq:N1big}).
+Both ways involve numerical estimation of $d\mathcal{P}/d\sigma^2$ as $(\mathcal{P}_2(\hat{\xi}_I) -\mathcal{P}_1(\hat{\xi}_I))/\Delta\sigma^2$, where the two values of $\mathcal{P}(\hat{\xi}_I)$ reflect the two sets of realizations (one set at each of the two given values of $\sigma^2$, with $\Delta\sigma^2 = 0.05$).
+The difference comes in how they determine the values of $\mathcal{P}(\hat{\xi}_I)$.
+In the regime for which Equation~\ref{eq:xiIdistrib} holds (i.e., where Equation~\ref{eq:sminfoeq} is valid), $\mathcal{P}(\hat{\xi}_I)$ is very nearly Gaussian, and so we can get well-behaved approximations for $\mathcal{P}(\hat{\xi}_I)$ by empirically measuring the mean and variance of $\hat{\xi}_I(r)$, from which we construct a Gaussian pdf.
+The Fisher-information values calculated from these Gaussian $\mathcal{P}(\hat{\xi}_I)$s appear as purple points in Fig.~\ref{fig:infotest}.\footnote{We also correct for the fact that the Gaussian is truncated at $\hat{\xi}_I = -1$.
+This correction is typically minimal, due to the limits explained in the next sentence.} We limit the use of this method to $\delta$-values for which (a) less than ten percent of the normal distribution (i.e., the Gaussian approximation to $\mathcal{P}(\hat{\xi}_I)$) would fall below $-1$, and (b) the expected number of cells $N_1$ is greater than 10 (pursuant to Equation~\ref{eq:N1big}).
 For comparison, the blue curves show the predictions of Equation~\ref{eq:biginfoeq} (solid where, based on the conditions in the previous sentence, the Gaussian approximation for $\mathcal{P}(\hat{\xi}_I)$ is valid, and dashed otherwise).

-To test the low-probability expression of Equation~\ref{eq:twovalapprox}, we thus need another method for estimating $\mathcal{P}(\hat{\xi}_I)$.
-We perform this estimate by binning the measured $\hat{\xi}_I(r)$-values to obtain $\mathcal{P}(\hat{\xi}_I)$, without making any assumptions about the shape of the distribution.
+To test the low-probability expression of Equation~\ref{eq:twovalapprox}, we need another method for estimating $\mathcal{P}(\hat{\xi}_I)$.
+We perform this estimate by binning the measured $\hat{\xi}_I(r)$-values to obtain discrete $\mathcal{P}(\hat{\xi}_I)$s, without making any assumptions about the shape of the distribution.
 (See Appendix~\ref{sec:appendix} for our binning algorithm, as well as our correction for random fluctuations between sets of realizations.)
 The information values calculated from binning appear as green points in Fig.~\ref{fig:infotest}.
 For comparison, the orange curves show the predictions of Equation~\ref{eq:twovalapprox} (solid where $\nu^2/2 \ge \ln \Delta\nu N_c - 0.5$, see Equation~\ref{eq:twovaluevalidity}, dashed otherwise).
 Both figures use empty circles to denote results falling between the limits of the two predictions (i.e., where both curves are dashed).